 The "standard of care" will encompass investment and management decisions evaluated not in isolation but in the context of the portfolio as a whole and as part of an overall investment strategy having risk and return objectives reasonably assigned.
 The circumstances that the System may consider in investing and managing the investment assets include any of the following:

 - 1. General economic conditions; - 2.
 The possible effect of inflation or deflation; - 3.
-The role that each investment or course of actions plays within the overall portfolio; - 4.
-The expected total return from income and the appreciation of capital; - 5.
-Needs for liquidity, regularity of income, and preservation or appreciation of capital; - 6.
-A reasonable effort to verify facts relevant to the investment and management of assets.
+The role that each investment or course of actions plays within the overall portfolio;

-1ERISA 404(a)(1) (B).
+&lt;sup>1ERISA 404(a)(1) (B).